menakaprabu/hello-world/README.md

 * 		git clone https://github.com/menakaprabu/hello-world.git
 2. Go to project folder where the Dockerfile is present
 * 		cd hello-world
+3. Below command will generate the jar file
 * 		./gradlew clean build
 * 		docker build -f Dockerfile -t docker-helloworld .
 * 		docker run -p 8080:8080 docker-helloworld .
-5. Launch http://localhost:8080/ Hello! will get displayed
+4. Launch http://localhost:8080/ Hello! will get displayed
-6. Launch http://localhost:8080/healthz the health details will get displayed
+5. Launch http://localhost:8080/healthz the health details will get displayed

 What other information would you add to health endpoint json object in step 2?
 Explain what would be the use case for that extra information?
 1. Add single line error detail in case if the application is down.
 Usecase: Helps to fix the issue fast